jasongrimes/fretboardfoundation/_chapters/030-scales/050-natural-minor-scale.md

 the sixth mode of the major scale.
 See {% include chapter-link.html slug="diatonic-modes" %} for more information.

+## Relative major and minor

+The notes in a natural minor scale are identical to the notes in the relative major scale a minor third above it.
+For example, the notes and chords in A natural minor are the same as in C major.

+This is a quick way to get started learning notes in a minor key: by learning a major key we get the relative minor for free.

 ## Assemble on one string

 The simplest way to visualize a scale is on a single guitar string.